nextcloud/documentation/user_manual/files/sharing.rst

 ------------------

-In order to find out if a file or folder is accessible to others through sharing of a superior folder hierarchy level, click on **Others with access** in the sharing tab.
+In order to find out if a file or folder is accessible to others through sharing of a superior folder hierarchy level, click on **Others with access** in the sharing tab:

 .. figure:: ../images/sharing_others-with-access__collapsed.png

-The list shows all users, groups, chats etc. that the current object has been given access to through sharing of a superior folder in the hierarchy.
+The list shows all users, groups, chats etc. that the current object has been given access to through sharing of a superior folder in the hierarchy:

 .. figure:: ../images/sharing_others-with-access__details.png

-Click on the three dots to
+Click on the three dots to:

 * see who initiated the share
 * see where the share was initiated (click to navigate to the folder, as far as you have access there)
 * unshare the initial share (only accessible for the share owner)

-.. note:: This information is only visible to the owner of a file/folder or sharees with resharing rights.
+.. note:: This information is only visible to the owner of a file/folder or shares with resharing rights.

 ================